Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 📌 Software is anything that tells hardware what to do and how to do it, including computer programs and apps on your phone.

-## Why Linux is mostly used and why it is most famous Operating system among all Operating system ?
+## Why Linux is mostly used and why it is most famous Operating System among all Operating system ?

 ● Linux is a free OS as well as open source platform .
 ● Linux is very secure .